-Moist huckleberry muffins are great for breakfast or dessert.
+Moist huckleberry muffins with crumble are great for breakfast or dessert.
 Using fresh fruit with a brown sugar and oat crumble on top, you’re sure to love these.
 It’s one of our favorite huckleberry recipes to make during the Fall.

 They’re in the Rocky Mountains and the Pacific Northwest.
 We are outside of Sandpoint and off a rocky road in Bonners Ferry there were thousands of them as early as mid July to pick.

 You can see our photo above, refer to this.
 Berries vary from deep red to dark purple.
 The darker the more ripe and sweet they are.

 You might confuse them for blueberries, they’re more tart than that though.

 It is said that you really should not eat them raw, especially if found in the forest.
 They can be poisonous, but once cooked they are safe to eat.
 It’s just safer to make a huckleberry cobbler or these muffins to enjoy!

 If you want to make a muffin crumble for the top you’ll need:

 I like to use my stand mixer to make things easier.
 Just make sure you don’t add berries until the very end.
 Gently fold those in so they don’t get crushed and stay whole.